Asgaros/asgaros-forum/readme.txt

 * Fixed: Only show widgets when the forum is configured correctly
 * Changed: Forum location has to be selected in the settings
 * Performance improvements and code optimizations
+* The required minimum WordPress version is now 4.6
 = 1.2.5 =
 * Fixed: Never highlight guests as topic-authors
 * Added: Database-driven read/unread-logic across topics